 Southern Chocolate Gravy with Bacon

-- 4 pieces of thick sliced bacon fried until crisp
+- 4 pieces Thick sliced bacon fried crispy

-- 1 and 1/2 cups of whole milk + more if needed
+- 1 ½ cups Whole milk + more if needed

 - Crumble the crispy bacon once cooled enough to handle.

 - Combine the all-purpose flour sugar, cocoa powder, kosher salt, and in a bowl and whisk the dry ingredients to blend them together.